 In this phase of the business life cycle, the company loses its competitiveness, sales, and profits decline.
 The lack of innovation reduces the profitability of the company.
 All solutions become very conservative.
 The company rejects any novelty and does not even take the minimal risk.
 The company enters a mode of austerity and cost reduction, it may begin to withdraw from the industry or move to the reactivation phase.

 - Exit Strategy or product termination

-The evolution stage of the organization occurs when the company understands that it loses competitive capacity.
-If a company has the strength and capabilities, it begins to fight for its existence and moves on to a strategy of business diversification, innovation and new acquisitions.
+The evolution stage of the organization occurs when the company understands that it has lost competitive capacity.
+If a company has the strength and capabilities, it begins to fight for its existence and moves on to a strategy of business diversification, innovation, and new acquisitions.

 - Keeping up with the market